Tiger Global leads $30M investment into Briq, a fintech for the construction industry – TechCrunch

 Briq has developed a toolbox of proprietary technology that it says allows it to extract and manipulate financial data without the use of APIs.
 It also has developed construction-specific data models that allows it to build out projections and create models of how much a project might cost, and how much could conceivably be made.
 Currently, Briq manages or forecasts about $30 billion in construction volume.

-Specifically, Briq has two main offerings: Briq’s Corporate Performance Management (CPM) platform, which models financial outcomes at the project and corporate level and BriqCash, a construction-specific banking platform for managing invoices and payments.
+Specifically, Briq has two main offerings: Briq’s Corporate Performance Management (CPM) platform, which models financial outcomes at the project and corporate level, and BriqCash, a construction-specific banking platform for managing invoices and payments.

 Put simply, Briq aims to allow contractors “to go from plan to pay” in one platform with the goal of solving the age-old problem of construction projects (very often) going over budget.
 Its longer-term, ambitious mission is to “manage 80% of the money workflows in construction within 10 years.”